Low Sodium Mashed Potatoes Recipe (No Salt Added)

 Jump to Recipe

 This low sodium mashed potatoes recipe is a fantastic holiday side dish made without salt.
-Whip potatoes with unsalted butter, garlic, and herbs for a delicious, creamy side everyone will love.
+Whip potatoes with unsalted butter, garlic, and herbs for a delicious, creamy side everyone will love, especially with low sodium gravy!

 This easy no salt mashed potato dish is perfect served alongside a Thanksgiving or Christmas meal.
 Serve with turkey, chicken, a low sodium steak, and your favorite greens for a complete dinner.